Devashish-Shah/SC_Quantum_Dots_Thesis/README.md

 This thesis focuses on measurements involved in characterizing gate-controlled quantum dots in semiconductor heterostructures.
 Particular attention is paid to the analysis of measured data and instrumentation involved in setting up low-temperature measurements.
 All measurements were done at the Silicon Quantum Computing Lab at IIT Bombay.

+I worked on tuning techniques for quantum dots in GaAs/AlGaAs, which maintain "uniform tunneling rates" when plunging the dot.
+This culminated in a manuscript describing a novel non-linear voltage compensation scheme to perform well-resolved Coulomb spectroscopy on a large plunger gate space range.
+This work is currently under review, and you can find it here: https://arxiv.org/abs/2409.14390.